richardjchadwick/athletics/NotesForChrisAndBill.md

      - [ ] Do the rest of your camera set up.
        - Scoreboards should all just work as they are defined in the "CSG" Profile
         - Wind Gauge should work as long as it is connected properly
-   - [ ] Optionally, Start Hytek as "Admin" in Multi-User Mode (only if you think you will need it).
+   - [ ] Optional: Start Hytek as "Admin" in Multi-User Mode (only if you think you will need it).
      - If the Hytek operator is busy entering field results, then I will use Hytek to "Get Times"

-## What Chris/Bill need to do to shutdown AthleticLive
+     -
+ ### Start AthleticLIVE Local
 - [ ] From the webpage http://localhost:8150 my email address will be in the top right corner
 - [ ] Click on it and choose "Shutdown"